olivopaolo/boing/rst-doc/pipeline.rst

       :width: 90 %
       :align: center

-      Figure 3.8: If the only consumer *C* does not require products *B* anymore, the worker *W* automatically stops producing them and it also nullify its request so that products *A* are not sent to him any more.
+      Figure 3.8: If *C* does not require products *B* anymore, the worker *W* automatically stops producing them and requiring *A* products for itself, but since it is propagating *C*'s requests, it still requires *A* products so it can forward them to *C*.

 .. only:: latex